-Our compensation committee again retained Mercer (US) Inc. as its compensation consultant during fiscal 2019 to assist and advise with various executive compensation matters, including the total compensation paid to our executive officers, the individual components of executive officer compensation and market data, including the peer group, used in reviewing and formulating executive officer compensation.
+Our compensation committee again retained Mercer (US) Inc. as its compensation consultant during fiscal 2020 to assist and advise with various executive compensation matters, including the total compensation paid to our executive officers relative to market data, the individual components of executive officer compensation and the peer group used in reviewing and formulating executive officer compensation and changes to our executive compensation programs in response to the COVID-19 pandemic.